"Make no little plans; they have no magic to stir men's blood."

 * Redevelop existing industrial and commercial properties;

-* Devise workforce training programs.
+* Devise and support workforce training programs.

 “However beautiful the strategy,